 There is a philosophical concept around “finite and infinite games” that can be extended to how businesses can effectively approach talent acquisition.
 This concept (first introduced by author James Carse and more popularized for business by Simon Sinek) suggests that we all are involved in both finite and infinite games and it’s important to know which one you’re playing.
 Business, for reference, is an infinite game.
 It will continue to perpetuate long after we’re gone and there are no set rules or known competitors as things are ever-changing.
 Talent acquisition, as a part of the larger organization, must be approached using an infinite model.
-This means hiring processes must qualify candidates based on the ever-changing infinite ideas of culture, character, and competency.
+Especially in the insurance and wealth management industries, this means insurance recruiters and the hiring processes must qualify candidates based on the ever-changing infinite ideas of culture, character, and competency.

 Does the candidate just “fit in” or do they add to your culture?